cmugpi/cmugpi.github.io/topics/bash/strings/index.md

 $ cp myfile.txt ../mydir
 {% endhighlight %}

-bash receives two distinct arguments because we _separated these arguments by spaces_.
+Bash receives two distinct arguments because we _separated these arguments by spaces_.

-__Problem:__ what if our filenames have spaces _inside_ them?
+__Problem:__ what if our filenames or arguments have spaces _inside_ them?
 {:.ui.warning.message}

 ### Special Characters

-There are a variety of characters which have special meaning in bash.
-Some of these characters serve as signals that bash should replace or _expand_ text with some other text.
+There are a variety of characters which have special meaning in Bash.
+Some of these characters serve as signals that Bash should replace or _expand_ text with some other text.
 These characters in particular are `$`, which is used for [environment variables][vars] and [command substitution][command-sub], and `` ` ``, which is used as an alternate form of `$(...)` (``$(...) == `...` ``).